zaxymelkt/jjk/content/People/Players/Fujiwara Hoshikakushi.md

 Hoshikakushi and his fellow sorcerers made their way to the [[Minoh City#Sewers|City sewers]] where they were met with an a structure made of curse and flesh.
 The walls of the sewers were covered by an amalgamation, it was [[Cursed Spirits#Wall Curse|the Wall Curse]].

-The curses that inhabited the [[Minoh City#Radio Tower|City Ratio Tower]] and the sewers were a hive mind controlled by [[Cursed Spirits#Saiko|Special Grade Curse Saiko]].
+The curses that inhabited the [[Minoh City#Radio Tower|City Ratio Tower]] and the sewers were a hive mind controlled by [[Saiko|Special Grade Curse Saiko]].
 They appeared to be created using living and dead humans, converting them completely into curses.

-During his battles Hoshikakushi used his newly developed [[Innate Technique#Cleave SpiderWeb|extension technique, Cleave : SpiderWeb]] in order to cause massive damage to the Wall Curse.
+During his battles Hoshikakushi used his newly developed [[Shrine#Cleave SpiderWeb|extension technique, Cleave : SpiderWeb]] in order to cause massive damage to the Wall Curse.
 He'd combat against smaller curses alongside Isao in order to clear way to the hive-mind centre.

 Once arrived at the control centre of the sewer system, Hoshikakushi would engage in combat against [[Guardians of Minoh|Guardian of Minoh Curse Spirit]] with the initial assistance of Isao before having to handle the beast on his own once Isao used his Domain Expansion; until Tatsuki arrived to take over the fight, allowing Hoshikakushi time to recover from the multitude of injuries he sustained.